armory/docs/content/en/docs/spinnaker-install-admin-guides/Installation/install-on-aws.md

 You should be left with a file called `kubeconfig-spinnaker-system-sa` (or something similar, if you're using a different namespace for spinnaker)

-## Create the S3 Bucket and Credentials
+## Create the S3 bucket and credentials

 If you do not yet have an S3 bucket, create the S3 bucket: